How To Make Artisan Sourdough Bread

 - rice (Optional, to cover the bottom of your Dutch oven to keep bread from getting too brown on the bottom.)

-- Add water to the flour and mix together with a dough whisk or your hands until no dry flour remains.
+- Add the all-purpose flour and mix with your hands or a dough whisk until no dry spots remain.
+The dough will look shaggy.

-- Cover the bowl with a tea towel and let the dough rest on the counter for 30 minutes.
+- Cover bowl with a tea towel and let rest for 20-30 minutes on your counter.

 - Uncover the bowl and with slightly wet hands, lift the dough by stretching it up (without tearing it) then fold it over to the center.